How Do Geothermal Heat Pumps Work?

 Now that you know the benefits of using the earth, let’s look at how it’s accomplished.
 A geothermal system uses of series of underground pipes called a “loop.”
 The earth loop eliminates the need for fossil fuels.
 It’s the heart of a geothermal system, and its biggest advantage over ordinary heating and cooling technologies.

-Closed Loop Geothermal Systems
+Closed-Loop Geothermal Systems

-Closed loop systems circulate a water based solution through a collection of small diameter, high density polyethylene underground pipes.
-There are three main types of closed loop systems.
+Closed-loop systems circulate a water-based solution through a collection of small-diameter, high-density polyethylene underground pipes.
+There are three main types of closed-loop systems.
 Where space is limited, vertical loops are used.
-Well drilling equipment is used to bore small-diameter holes, one hundred to four hundred feet deep.
+Well, drilling equipment is used to bore small-diameter holes, one hundred to four hundred feet deep.
 Horizontal loops are generally preferred where more space is available.
 Pipes are placed in trenches that range in length from 100 to 400 feet.
 If a nearby body of water is available it can be utilized for a pond loop.
 Coils of pipe are simply placed on the bottom of the pond or lake to capture the geothermal energy.

 Open Loop Geothermal Systems

-Open-loop systems are an option if water is plentiful and low in minerals.
+Open-loop systems are an option if the water is plentiful and low in minerals.
 These systems use groundwater from a well as a direct energy source.

-Environmentally-Friendly & Cost Effective
+Environmentally-Friendly & Cost-Effective

 Geothermal systems are recognized by the United States Environmental Protection Agency as the most environmentally friendly, cost-effective and energy-efficient heating and cooling technology available.
 Geothermal heat pumps help electric utilities achieve significant reductions in their peak demand loads.
-By reducing the demand on electric utilities, geothermal systems reduce the need for new power plants which typically are powered by coal or natural gas.
+By reducing the demand for electric utilities, geothermal systems reduce the need for new power plants which typically are powered by coal or natural gas.
 Compared to an electric resistance heating system, a typical 2,500-square-foot home with a geothermal system can save the electric utility company more than nine tons of coal a year.

 These systems also minimize the threats of acid rain, air pollution, the greenhouse effect and global warming problems directly linked to the burning of fossil fuels.
-In fact installing a single geothermal unit is the environmental equivalent of planting seven hundred fifty trees or removing to cars from the road.
+In fact, installing a single geothermal unit is the environmental equivalent of planting seven hundred fifty trees or removing to cars from the road.